Examples of discouragement in a Sentence

 : a feeling of having lost hope or confidence

 : something (such as a failure or difficulty) that discourages someone

-Learn More About DISCOURAGEMENT
+Learn More about discouragement

-Seen & Heard
+Seen and Heard

 What made you want to look up discouragement?
 Please tell us where you read or heard it (including the quote, if possible).